Data Protection: Why it’s important, even during a pandemic

 IT threats in the times of Covid19

 Earlier this year, we have written about 5 IT security threats that you should be aware of in 2020.
-Unfortunately, these threats are still relevant during a pandemic.
+Unfortunately, these threats are still relevant during major world events like a pandemic.
 There are still cyber-villains out there that want to take advantage of an already bad situation.

 This usually involves receiving an e-mail that seems to come from health authorities and to contain information about Covid19.
 These e-mails, which often contain grammar errors, will contain some sort of file that the receiver is supposed to open.
 This file then opens ransomware that will infect the user’s computer.